-Honesty and integrity of construction are essential tenets of Arts & Crafts furniture.
-The tried and tested traditional joinery that makes it strong and long-lasting is also a visible part of the intrinsic beauty of the furniture.
+Honesty and integrity of construction are essential tenets of Arts and Crafts furniture.
+The tried-and-tested traditional joinery that makes it strong and long-lasting is also a visible element that adds to the intrinsic beauty of the furniture.

 Solid wood varies greatly in grain and color.
-Proper matching of individual boards gives the appearance of one solid piece and eliminates the need to bleach or sap stain the lumber.
-The tongue and groove insures a stronger glue joint which does not crack or split and allows for greater finished thickness on all tops.
+Proper matching of individual boards gives the appearance of one solid piece and eliminates the need to bleach or sap-stain the lumber.
+The tongue and groove ensure a stronger glue joint that does not crack or split and allows for greater finished thickness on all tops.

 This technique allows the beauty of ray flake to appear on all four sides of a post, rather than on just the normal two.
 To achieve this, four quartersawn boards are mitered together around a solid core, increasing the strength and beauty of the post.

 Glass panels are secured with oak or cherry quarter rounds, mitered to fit perfectly and affixed with barely visible pins.
 We believe the inside of each door should be as handsome as the outside.

 The center guide keeps drawers from skewing sideways.
 Side suspension keeps drawers level when heavily loaded.
 No plastic parts to break.
 No metal to rust and scratch.
 Just honest-to-goodness hand craftsmanship.
 The drawer never scrapes the bottom and opens and closes with ease—forever.

 Key to Arts and Crafts furniture quality and durability are mortise-and-tenon joints.
 A single Stickley chair can have more than 30 such joints.
 A blind tenon is concealed within the mortise, while in a through-tenon the end of the tenon is visible and is part of the form of the piece.
 Tenons, whether blind, through, pinned, or keyed, are the very best way to join furniture together.